ggirelli/fastx-barber/docs/usage.md

 ### QSCORE

 `fbarber` uses the latest standard QSCORE definition of `QSCORE = -10 log10(Pe)`, were `Pe` is the error probability of a base.
-The QSCORE is read from the quality string of a FASTQ file and using a certain PHRED offset (`--phref-offest`).
-The default PHRED offset is 33, following the latest standards (`chr(Q+33)`).
-As the barber uses the `biopython` package for quality calculation, we remind the user to [their documentation](https://biopython.org/docs/1.75/api/Bio.SeqIO.QualityIO.html), which provides a nice historical overview of the topic.
+The QSCORE is read from the quality string of a FASTQ file using a certain PHRED offset (`--phref-offest`).
+The default PHRED offset is 33, following the latest Illumina standards (`chr(Q+33)`).
+As the barber uses the `biopython` package for quality calculation, we direct the user to [their documentation](https://biopython.org/docs/1.75/api/Bio.SeqIO.QualityIO.html), which provides a nice historical overview of the topic.

 ### Logging